artkonekt/concord/docs/README.md

 # Concord Documentation

 > Concord is a Laravel Extension that serves as a foundation to build **Modules for Laravel Applications** on top of Laravel's built in Service Providers.

-!> **Note**: Concord's first stable release is scheduled to October 2017.

 ## Start Here: